La Grave

 La Grave makes all other ski resorts seem tame.
 Across most of its ski area there are no gates, piste markers, patrols or avalanche-protection: just steep north-facing slopes with a vertical drop of over 2,000m (about 7,000 feet) and enough ‘ski sauvage’ to challenge even the most experienced off-piste skiers and freeriders.

 Many ski resorts claim to offer something for everyone, but not La Grave.
 If the words “off-piste”, “backcountry skiing”, “freeride”, “piste hors”, and “ski touring” mean nothing to you, or fill you with dread, then don’t come here.
 There are few lifts and even fewer pistes; the nightlife is rudimentary; and the village has no famous hotels or restaurants.
-And yet each winter thousands of the most knowledgeable skiers on the planet choose to holiday here and take the antiquated, small-capacity, pulse-gondola that slowly rises up in three stages from the village until it reaches an elevation of 3,200m.
+And yet each winter thousands of the most knowledgeable skiers on the planet choose to holiday here and take the antiquated, small-capacity, pulse-gondola that slowly rises in three stages from the village until it reaches an elevation of 3,200m.
 About fifteen minutes’ walk from the top station, is La Grave’s only other lift, a basic drag that ascends even higher, to approximately 3,600m, giving access to the Glacier de la Girose.
-If you’re lucky, a piste-basher will ferry you between the two lifts, but don’t count on it.

-And that really is it, skiing-wise.
+And that is it, skiing-wise.
 If you cross over from La Grave to Les 2 Alpes, there are proper pistes and lifts, but it’s a long journey and you have to pay extra, so if you do this regularly, you would be much better off staying in Les 2 Alpes.
-There is also a small, beginners-focused ski area on the other side of La Grave at Le Chazelet but this is of little interest to La Grave’s freeriders and ski tourers.
-Much more useful is Serre-Chevalierjust 30 minutes’ away by car, which has some of the best tree skiing in Europe, and provides welcome relief when visibility is poor.
+There is also a small, beginners-focused ski area on the other side of La Grave at Le Chazelet but this is of little interest to La Grave’s free-riders and ski tourers.
+Much more useful is Serre-Chevalier, just 30 minutes away by car, which has some of the best tree skiing in Europe, and provides welcome relief when visibility is poor.

 The village of La Grave is unlikely to adorn a chocolate box and has a busy road running through it, but it has some lovely old buildings including an ancient Romanesque church and stunning views of La Meije mountain.
 There is some simple accommodation, and a few cosy bars and basic restaurants, usually filled with like-minded freeride enthusiasts.
 There are also lots of mountain guides, and you are strongly advised to use their services if you want to leave the resort in one piece.